 The zones are considered sufficiently accurate for Deemed-to-Satisfy Provisions.
-More extensive climate data is available when using energy analysis software in the Verification Methods.
+More extensive climate data is available when using energy analysis software.

 Combustible

 A test done in accordance with AS 1530.1 will determine if a material is combustible.
 If materials used in an assembly contain combustible components, then the assembly is combustible.
 See also C1.12.